 However, a more intensive method of coffee cultivation has been adopted over the years to keep up with growing demand.
 Below we discuss some of the impacts of coffee on the environment.

 Cultivating coffee accounts for 68% of the coffee industry’s climate impact.
-Coffee, usually grown in tropical and subtropical areas, produces most ts carbon emissions during farming of the coffee crop, regardless of the region of origin.
+Coffee, usually grown in tropical and subtropical areas, produces the most carbon emissions during farming of the coffee crop, regardless of the region of origin.

 There are two species of coffee plants; arabica and robusta.
 Arabica coffee plants thrive in areas shaded by sunlight.
 Sun cultivation of coffee began in the 1970s, and over the years, coffee farmers have veered towards sun-grown coffee.